 The Continuity of Operations Plan may also include continuity guidance for each division-level department, facility, and/or school.
-Click or tap here to enter text. is committed to maintaining and rapidly restoring essential services to students, faculty, and staff in the event of an emergency or disaster.
+[School Division] is committed to maintaining and rapidly restoring essential services to students, faculty, and staff in the event of an emergency or disaster.
 In the event of facility damage or if essential functions are disrupted, it is imperative that functions and services be resumed as quickly as possible.
 Support for resuming essential functions and services includes consideration for staffing, educational programs, student support, alternate facilities, records, equipment/supplies, and vendors/contracts.
-County or city managers, or other local government entity, should also have a COOP in place; the Click or tap here to enter text.
-Leadership Team will decide what components of the COOP to implement, whether to cancel or postpone classes, or to use alternative locations.
+County or city managers, or other local government entity, should also have a COOP in place; the [School Division] Leadership Team will decide what components of the COOP to implement and whether to cancel or postpone classes or use alternative locations.